swilliams11/apigee-microgateway-bluemix/README.md

   EDGEMICRO_ENV: 'env-name'
   EDGEMICRO_ORG: 'org-name'
   EDGEMICRO_PORT: 8080
-  EDGEMICRO_PROCESSES: 2 # you should restrict the number of worker threads are created in the container
+  EDGEMICRO_PROCESSES: 2 # you should restrict the number of worker threads that are created in the container
   #DEBUG: '*' # turn on debugging
 docker:
   image: YOUR_CONTAINER_REGISTRY_GOES_HERE/edgemicro:v1 # i.e. if you are using Google Container Registry gcr.io/YOUR_GCP_PROJECT/edgemicro:v1